-Alex Koltunov (Ph.D.) is a Project Scientist with R&D expertise in multispectral, hyperspectral, and multitemporal remote sensing applied to a broad range of geo-sciences, ecological, and environmental tasks that fall into three major categories:
+Alex Koltunov (Ph.D) is a Project Scientist with R&D expertise in multispectral, hyperspectral, and multitemporal remote sensing applied to a broad range of geosciences, ecological, and environmental problems that fall into three major categories:

 - Analyzing dynamic surface phenomena,